 This salmon with lemon herb butter dish is an easy and a tasty fish dinner.
 The lemon herb butter is very versatile and can be used on steamed veggies too.

 I like fish.
 I really do.
 But I don’t feel very confident cooking it.
-I make tilapia dishes (tilapia with stewed tomatoes, Mediterranean tilapia) and that’s about it.
+I make tilapia dishes (tilapia pomodoro, Mediterranean tilapia) and that’s about it.
 However I’m trying to slowly branch out and now I’m cooking this salmon with lemon herb butter.
 It’s basically a salmon filet with a pat of butter filled with lemon, herbs and garlic.
 My husband loved it and even took it in to work for lunch the next day.
 He said is was just as good for lunch as it was for dinner.
 So now I can cook salmon! 😉

 I didn’t know how the salmon would turn out because I had bought a big piece at Costco and froze it.
 Actually I cut it into 4 oz servings and then froze it.
 I planned on eating it for lunch occasionally because I know salmon is good for you and I really like it.
 But one evening I was scanning the freezer trying to think of something to make for dinner.
 That’s when I spotted the frozen salmon and decided to give it a try.
 It turned out great and you would never have known it was frozen.
 So this is a fish dinner we will be eating regularly.